Tcuhruirncgh/IR_Project/README.md

 # IR_Project
-This folder does not have the csv files required to load the data into the dataframes.
-I will soon upload the csv files
+For the required CSV files for the troll data go to https://www.kaggle.com/fivethirtyeight/russian-troll-tweets For creating the control dataset specified by the paper go to https://archive.org/details/twitterstream and then get the required attributes for the experiment using Python to access the json